-3. Read each of the following passages, then classify them as highlighting God's omnipotence (absolute power), omniscience (perfect knowledge), and/or goodness to His people by writing the reference in the respective portion of the venn-diagram:
+3. + Read each of the following passages, then classify them as highlighting God's omnipotence (absolute power), omniscience (perfect knowledge), and/or goodness to His people by writing the reference in the respective portion of the venn-diagram:

-Romans 8:28 Ephesians 1:4 Ephesians 1:11 Matthew 10:29-31 Job 38:34-35 Job 38:36 Job 42:2 Genesis 50:20 James 1:5 James 1:17

-Summarize why and how the Christian can take comfort in God's sovereignty. ion as Sons Read Ephesians 1:4-6.
+4. ⇔ Summarize why and how the Christian can take comfort in God's sovereignty.

+Adoption as Sons

+5. O Read Ephesians 1:4-6.
 What is God's ultimate goal in our redemption?

+6. + Read Galatians 4:6-7.
+Because Christians are now children of God, who does God send to them, and what is the effect?

-Read Galatians 4:4-6.
-How did God purchase our redemption and what does s indicate about the permanence of our status as redeemed sons of God?
-Read 1 John 3:1.
-Keeping in mind that God does not lie, what security does this ssage offer you?
-Read Romans 8:13-16.
-In light of our position as God's children, how are we to e?
+7. + Read 1 John 3:1.
+Keeping in mind that God does not lie, what security does this passage offer you?

+8. ⇔ Read Romans 8:13-16.
+In light of our position as God's children, how are we to live (v.
+13)?

 You are a child of God - loved, approved, and accepted beyond measure by God.
 Our right response to this is to be holy as He is holy (1 Peter 1:15-16).
 This means that we put sin to death in obedience to God and His Word.
-Just as children do not ignore their father but communicate with him, so too must we communicate with God through prayer.
+Just as children do not ignore their father but communicate with him, we must communicate with God through prayer.
 We will often be tempted to try to live the Christian life independently, but this is not what God has designed in adopting us.
 (And it won't work!)
 We find assurance in that the Spirit of adoption empowers Christians to respond to the truth of adoption by immediately, sincerely, and repeatedly crying out to God as Father!